-Social Security Disability Benefits and the Vision Impaired
+Social Security Disability Benefits for the Vision Impaired in Montgomery, AL

 Social Security Disability Insurance (SSDI) benefits are available to eligible applicants who are unable to work due to blindness.
 Blindness is defined as “central visual acuity of 20/200 or less in the better eye with best correction, or a limitation in the field of vision in the better eye so that the widest diameter of the visual field subtends an angle of 20 degrees or less.”

 In some cases, applicants can get benefits even if they are not legally blind.
 The Social Security Administration (SSA) website states:

 If your vision does not meet the legal definition of blindness, you may still qualify for disability benefits if your vision problems alone or combined with other health problems prevent you from working.
 For Social Security disability benefits, you also must have worked long enough in a job where you paid Social Security taxes.
 For SSI payments based on disability and blindness, you need not have worked, but your income and resources must be under certain dollar limits.